Limitations of COVID-19: BC could avoid another circuit breaker, expert says - ExBulletin

 The announcement of the harsh new restrictions on COVID-19 in Ontario has left many BC residents wondering if their government will soon follow suit.

-Protect our province BC, a group of independent healthcare workers and researchers, has already called for a three-week breaker to combat the unprecedented levels of COVID-19 transmission induced by the rapidly spreading Omicron variant.
+Protect our province BC, a group of independent health care workers and researchers, including some eminent physicians, have already called for a three-week breaker to combat the unprecedented levels of COVID-19 transmission induced by the Omicron variant with rapid spread.

+On Monday, Dr. Lyne Filiatrault, a retired emergency physician who spent years at Vancouver General Hospital and is part of the group, told CTV News that the province has been completely reactive to its policies since the first wave of the pandemic, and that needs to change due to Omicrons infectivity.

+Want a note (on BC Omicron’s health policy)?
+D, F, choose, she said.

 But not everyone agrees that new restrictions are needed.
 Dr. Brian Conway of the Vancouver Infectious Diseases Center argued that current BC measures may suffice if implemented properly.